 The center’s work focuses on intervention studies which examine the effects of preschool education on development in subsequent educational stages.
 Specific focus is also put on linking preschool and primary school programs.

-The Center’s business and coordination is conducted through the IPN – Leibniz Institute for Science and Mathematics Education in Kiel.
+The Center’s business and coordination was conducted through the IPN – Leibniz Institute for Science and Mathematics Education in Kiel until spring 2021.
+From March 2021 the coordination will take place on the Leibniz Institute for Educational Trajectories (LIfBi) in Bamberg.

 More information: http://www.lkfb.de/en/